Tuesday 28 July 2020

 ‘Do I have another concerto in me?’

-I did manage my first one, less than 2 months after giving birth so, to this or indeed other new challenges, … never say never…
+Hey, I’m the woman who performed her first concerto less than 2 months after giving birth so, to this or indeed other new challenges, … never say never…